raisenational/raise/server/README.md

 ## ⏱ Quick Start

-This quick start will help you get the server up and running on your local machine, and explain how to make changes.
+This quick start get the server up and running on your local machine, and explain how to make changes.

-Commands should be typed into your terminal, in the raise-server directory if not otherwise specified.
-VS Code comes with a built-in terminal that sets this up for you when you've opened the folder (Menu > Terminal > New Terminal).
+Commands should be typed into your terminal, in the `server` directory if not otherwise specified.
+VS Code comes with a built-in terminal to do this (Menu > Terminal > New Terminal).

 ### 🔧 Setup